The Essential Mindset For Getting Back In Shape

 Agitate: Keeping track of your fitness goals is essential to staying motivated and ensuring that you’re doing what you set out to do.
 You’ll find that it’s easier to stay focused if you have a visual reminder of your progress.

 Solve: Our handmade Nepalese yoga mat bag is designed to help you keep track of your progress.
-It’s got a handy pocket at the back for your phone and a loop at the top for attaching a string to hang it somewhere, like your door handle or even your locker at the gym.
+It has a pocket for your phone at the back and a loop at the top for hanging it.

 Reward Yourself